-Dilute 10X stock of Tris Wash Buffer to 1X as shown below.
+Dilute 10X stock of Tris Wash Buffer provided with the MSD kit to 1X as shown below.
 Tris Wash Buffer (1X) will be used throughout the assay to make additional reagents and wash plates.
 Approximately 350 mL per plate is required-more if using an automatic plate washer.